kumawakuma/GAME-GOBLINS/README.md

 # Game-Goblins in React & Redux + Django

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+Game-Goblins, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo